 We have all seen the statistics and, in many ways, they still don’t seem real.
 Yet, like so many people affected by the pandemic, revenue cycle leaders wake up every day to face the harsh reality of what COVID-19 has done to the healthcare landscape.
-The American Hospital Association estimates a 2020 cumulative loss of $323B within the industry due to a combination of factors, including:
+The American Hospital Association estimated a 2020 cumulative loss of $323B within the industry due to a combination of factors, including:

 - Lost revenue from canceled services

-- Additional costs associated with support for frontline workers such as PPE
+- Additional costs associated with support for frontline workers, such as PPE

 - Direct hospitalizations of COVID-19 patients1